Carlos Santana Player Props: Pirates vs. Giants

 - The Giants pitching staff ranks 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Giants have a 3.95 team ERA that ranks 10th across all league pitching staffs.
+- The Giants' 3.95 team ERA ranks 10th across all league pitching staffs.

-- Giants pitchers combine to allow the fifth-fewest home runs in baseball (93 total, one per game).
+- The Giants allow the fifth-fewest home runs in baseball (94 total, one per game).

-- Stripling (0-2 with a 6.37 ERA and 34 strikeouts in 41 2/3 innings pitched) gets the start for the Giants, his eighth of the season.

-- In his most recent appearance on Saturday, the righty tossed 3 2/3 innings against the Colorado Rockies, giving up two earned runs while surrendering four hits.
+- In his last appearance on Thursday, July 6, the righty threw six scoreless innings against the Seattle Mariners while surrendering six hits.

-- The 33-year-old has put up an ERA of 6.37, with 7.5 strikeouts per nine innings, in 12 games this season.
-Opponents are batting .293 against him.
+- The 35-year-old has put together a 2.91 ERA and 8.6 strikeouts per nine innings across 16 games this season, while giving up a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.